PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 names in hashed order.

-NSEC3 in 'narrow' mode uses additional hashing calculations to provide hashed secure denial of existence 'on the fly', without further involving the database.
+NSEC3 in 'narrow' mode uses additional hashing calculations to provide hashed secure denial-of-existence 'on the fly', without further involving the database.

 .. _dnssec-signatures: